Two big changes to Monetary Law Bill

 – GDP growth added to Central Bank objectives

 – Treasury Secretary retained on Monetary Board

 The draft Monetary Law Bill, which aims to depoliticise the Central Bank of Sri Lanka (CBSL) and secure its independence, is to undergo two major changes from its initial draft, The Sunday Morning Business reliably learns.

-Accordingly, economic growth has been added to the list of objectives of the CBSL and the Treasury Secretary has been retained on the Monetary Board as a non-voting member.
+Accordingly, economic growth has been added to the list of objectives of the CBSL and the Treasury Secretary has been retained on the Monetary Board as a non-voting member, our sources indicated.